DIANet: Dense-and-Implicit Attention Network

-Now we introduce the modified LSTM module.
-As shown in Figure~\ref{LSTM compare}, compared to the standard LSTM~\cite{hochreiter1997long} module, there are two modifications in our purposed LSTM: 1) a shared linear transformation to reduce input dimension; 2) a careful selected activation function for better performance.
+Now we introduce the modified LSTM module used in Figure~\ref{DIANet structure}.
+The design of attention module usually requires the value of the attention vector in range $[0,1]$ and also requires small parameter increment.
+We conducts some modifications in LSTM module used in DIA-LSTM.
+As shown in Figure~\ref{LSTM compare}, compared to the standard LSTM~\cite{hochreiter1997long} module, there are two modifications in our purposed LSTM: 1) a shared linear transformation to reduce input dimension of LSTM; 2) a careful selected activation function for better performance.

-A standard LSTM consists of four linear transformation layers as shown in Figure~\ref{LSTM compare} (Left).
-Since $y_{t}$, $h_{t-1}$ and $h_{t}$ are of the same dimension $N$, the standard LSTM may cause $8N^2$ parameter increment as shown in the Appendix.
-When the number of channels is large, e.g., $N=2^{10}$, the parameter increment of add-in LSTM module in the DIA unit will be over 8 million, which can hardly be tolerated.
+\textbf{(1) Parameter Reduction.} A standard LSTM consists of four linear transformation layers as shown in Figure~\ref{LSTM compare} (Left).
+Since $y_{t}$, $h_{t-1}$ and $h_{t}$ are of the same dimension $N$, the standard LSTM may cause $8N^2$ parameter increment as shown in Appendix.
+When the number of channels is large, e.g., $N=2^{10}$, the parameter increment of added-in LSTM module in the DIA unit will be over 8 million, which can hardly be tolerated.

-Hence, to avoid such a scenario, we propose a modified LSTM (denoted as DIA-LSTM) as follows:

-\textbf{(1) Activation Function} We change the output layer's activation function from $tanh$ to $sigmoid$ and further discussion will be presented in ablation study;